nothings/stb/docs/why_public_domain.md

 3. Other aspects of BSD-style licenses besides attribution

-  Permissive licenses like zlib and BSD license are perfectly reasonable in their requirements, but they are very wordy and have only two benefits over public domain: legally-mandated attribution and liability-control.
+  Permissive licenses like zlib and BSD license are perfectly reasonable in their requirements, but they are wordy and have only two benefits over public domain: legally-mandated attribution and liability-control.
 I do not believe these are worth the excessive verbosity and user-unfriendliness